Note: This page is for pitcher Steven Wright who made his major league debut in 2013. For others with the same name, click here

 - Debut April 23, 2013

-Pitcher Steven Wright made it to the majors when he was 28 years old.
+Pitcher Steven Wright made it to the majors when he was 28 years old, two years after becoming a knuckleball pitcher.

 Wright was twice All-State in high school.
 The San Diego Padres picked him in the 26th round of the 2003 amateur draft.
 He had a 2-1, 4.86 record as a college freshman, then improved to 5-3 with four saves and a 3.26 ERA as a sophomore.
 He was superb as a junior at 11-2, 2.30 with 123 K in 109 2/3 IP and one save.
 He was third in the Western Athletic Conference in wins and first in both strikeouts and ERA (.75 better than anyone else).
 He was 32nd in NCAA Division I in ERA (just ahead of Jake Arrieta) and tied for 14th in strikeouts (with Brooks Brown).
 Baseball America named him second-team All-American, joining Arrieta, Jonah Nickerson, Nick Schmidt and Don Czyz as the pitchers.